aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 The devices communicate via HID reports.
 The driver is loaded automatically by the kernel and supports hotswapping.

+PWM control is available on D5 Next, Quadro, Octo and Aquaero.
-Configuring fan curves is available on the D5 Next, Quadro and Octo.
-Possible pwm_enable values are:
+Configuring fan curves is only available on the D5 Next, Quadro and Octo.
+The modes PID control and two point control are not implemented.

+Possible pwm_enable values for D5 Next, Quadro and Octo are:

 ====== ==========================================================
 0      Set fan to 100%